 For foodies travelling to Japan, Tokyo might have all the Michelin Stars but Osaka is the real place to be.
 You’ll hear ‘kuiadore’ here – which means eat til you drop.
 Whether that’s sampling street food at markets, or heading to a Japanese style izakaya pub, you’ll never be found wanting.

 Just because you don’t want to pay hotel prices, doesn’t mean you can’t get a cool and affordable place!
-With that in mind, we’ve given you a hand by showing you some of the best Airbnbs in Osaka!
+With that in mind, I’ve given you a hand by showing you some of the best Airbnbs in Osaka!

-Hopefully, our list will help you plan your holiday and give you one less thing to worry about, so you can really make the most of your trip to Japan.
+Hopefully, my list will help you plan your holiday and give you one less thing to worry about, so you can really make the most of your trip to Japan.